2017-2018 Executive Board Officers

 Adam and his wife Rita have two children, Joshua and Lauren, both of whom attend Mira Costa High School (Go Mustangs!).
 Adam has a BA from Claremont McKenna College, an MBA from the Anderson Graduate School of Management at UCLA and is a Chartered Financial Analyst.
 Adam is active with the American Medical Group Association, The Healthcare Transformation Task Force and is frequently consulted by Members of Congress with respect to healthcare legislative and regulatory issues.

 Michael Husson has worked in Goldman Sachs Asset Management (GSAM) division since 2010, and is responsible for developing and managing strategic relationships with investment consultants located in the western U.S. Prior to joining GSAM, Michael worked at Dorchester Capital Advisors, a fund-of-hedge-fund firm based in Los Angeles, in a client portfolio management role.
 Prior to joining Dorchester in 2006, Michael worked at Putnam Investments for thirteen years most recently as a senior analyst on their Strategic Research Team.
 Michael earned a B.A. in Economics from Michigan State University, a MS in International Economics from Suffolk University, and an M.B.A. from Cornell University.
 He is a CFA charter holder.
-He is married to Trisha Husson, and has two young children, a first grader at Grand View, and a pre-schooler.
+He is married to Trisha Husson, and has two children, a third grader and a fifth grader at Grand View.

 Ted Iantuono is a Managing Director and Head of Los Angeles Investment Banking at Barclays Capital.
 Ted provides advice and capital resources to a broad array of private equity firms and corporate clients.
 During his 25 years on Wall Street, Ted has led a broad range of high yield debt and equity offerings, bank and bridge financings, mergers and acquisitions transactions, and corporate restructurings for companies in a wide range of industries.
 Prior to joining Barclays Capital in 2007, Ted was a Managing Director and Co-Head of Los Angeles Investment Banking at Credit Suisse.
 Prior to that, he was a Senior Vice President in the Investment Banking Division at Donaldson, Lufkin and Jenrette.
 Ted received an MBA with honors from the University of Chicago, Graduate School of Business and a BA from the University of California at Santa Barbara.
 Ted and his wife, Karen, live in Manhattan Beach with their two children who attend the Manhattan Beach schools.

 Emily Macias Meadows PTA for 4 years as President, Historian and Legislative Rep. She has served on the MBMS board for 1 year as Legislative Rep. Emily has also taken on responsibilities of room parent, docent, chaired events on both campuses, PTA council and advocated for our district in Sacramento.
 She served on the MBEF board in the 2013/14 school year and has supported Girls Scouts as a troop leader for 6 years.
 Emily is originally from Long Island, New York.
-She and her husband, George, have two daughters, Rebecca (7th Gr/MBMS) and Nicole (5th Gr/Meadows).
+She and her husband, George, have two daughters, Rebecca (9th Gr/MCHS) and Nicole (7th Gr/MBMS).
 Emily has over 18 years of experience in account management, including sales and marketing strategy development, managing major accounts for The Xerox Corporation.

 Michelle McDonald, Treasurer Michelle is the Director of Finance and Accounting at the Annenberg Foundation.
 For over twenty years she has directed financial operations for nonprofit organizations, working closely with Presidents, Boards, and Senior Management to plan and achieve organizational growth.
 Her duties include overseeing financial reporting, analysis and presentation for Boards of Directors; management of annual budgeting, audits, tax reporting and grants/contracts compliance; and direction of HR, payroll, benefits administration, and operations.
 She has a consistent record of team-building and has supervised groups of 25+ employees.
 Michelle earned an MBA in Nonprofit Management/Finance from UCLA’s Anderson Graduate School of Management and has guest lectured on nonprofit management and accounting at CSU Long Beach and at USC.
-She and her husband Daniel Blakey have been living in Manhattan Beach since 1995 and are the proud parents of Russell Blakey, who attended Pacific Elementary, MBMS, and will enter Mira Costa in fall 2015 with the MCHS Class of 2019.
+She and her husband Daniel Blakey have been living in Manhattan Beach since 1995 and are the proud parents of Russell Blakey, who attended Pacific Elementary, MBMS, and currently attends Mira Costa (Class of 2019).

 Robert Nickell is the founder and CEO of Asclemed USA Inc., dba Enovachem Pharmaceuticals, a national pharmaceutical manufacturer.
 Throughout Robert’s career, he has been involved in numerous companies in the medical and pharmaceutical industries.
 He also holds numerous pending patents consisting of various composition and methodologies for compounded drug formulations as well as software and business model development.
 For the 2004 Athens Summer Games, Robert was selected as the first ever official pharmacist to the USA Olympic Medical Team.
 This selection was based upon his experience as the founder of Sportpharm™, consulting over 85% of all professional sports teams in the US on the proper utilization of prescription drugs, including, NFL, NBA, NHL, and MLB as well many major colleges and universities.
 From 1995 to 2004, Robert was the lead course instructor for pharmaceutical compounding at the USC School of Pharmacy.
 At the University of the Pacific School of Pharmacy, he was instrumental in launching the first ever Entrepreneur Pharmaceutical Dual Degree Program in the US.
 Robert has lectured, and authored many articles in various medical journals and academic books with regards to pharmacy regulations, science, and drug management.
 He is a Past President of the California Pharmacists Association, and has received many awards and recognitions including Pharmacist of the Year.
 In addition to Robert’s career in medicine, he is the CEO and Founder of Daddy & Co, which offers a complete line of apparel and accessories for dads.
 He also serves as Executive Producer and Host of “My Life as a Dad”, a show about celebrities, athletes, musicians, and authors that are expectant, new, active, and experienced Dads.
 Robert graduated with a degree in pharmacy from the University of the Pacific School of Pharmacy.
 He lives in Manhattan Beach with his wife, Katy, and their children, Lincoln, Carter and Tessa.
 Robert also enjoys a wonderful relationship with his four older children Austin, Paige, Hayden and Kennady.